julianomacielferreira/microservice-architecture-system/README.md

 @TODO Explain how to tag an image

-@TODO Explain how to push as image to the docker hub repository
+@TODO Explain how to push as image to the docker hub repository (docker login, etc.)

 ## Create config files for kubernetes to pull the images